 A little rust is nothing to worry about.
 Just use a griddle scraper to remove as much as you can, and then cook some bacon on the spot that’s lost the seasoning.

 Prevent rust by ensuring there is no moisture left on the griddle when it is being stored, and you wipe a thin coat of oil on the top before covering.
-If it’ll be stored for a long period of time, some people like to place plastic wrap over the top after it is oiled.
+If it’ll be stored for a long period of time, some people like to place wax paper or parchment paper over the top, after it is oiled.
 Just make SURE to remove it before you fire the griddle up again! 😉

 MUST-HAVE griddle accessories for beginners